pvanisacker/vagrant-splunk/README.md

 - splunk-searchheadpool-cluster: splunk search head pool with one splunk cluster
 - splunk-searchheadpool-cluster-with-forwarder: splunk search head pool with one splunk cluster and a forwarder

+Some notes:
-You cannot run all of these at same time as there will be name collisions in VM names.
+- You cannot run all of these at same time as there will be name collisions in VM names.
+- This has only been tested on VirtualBox.
+Not on VMware or AWS

-And you'll need quite a bit of RAM memory to run some of the more advanced setups.
+- You'll need quite a bit of RAM memory to run some of the more advanced setups.